nagyyasser2/Real-Time-Chat-App/README.md

 if it was private message, the server will check if this was the first time the two users are chatting, if so, it will create a new conversation document in the conversations collection and add the two users as participants.

+// user trip

+1- user start search for a others by typing the username or phone number or region, the server will return the users that match the search query.
+2- user select the user he wants to chat with,  the client will send a request to the server to check if there is a conversation between the two users, if so, the server will return the conversation id, if not, the server will create a new conversation document in the conversations collection and add the two users as participants.
+3- the client will use the conversation id to send messages between the two users.